 - Mirin - Adds depth and sweetness to the soup.
 If you want to know my recommended brands for mirin, check out my "20 Most Useful Condiments and Seasonings for Japanese Cooking" post.

-- Light soy sauce - You can substitute for dark soy sauce, but in that case you will need to increase the amount just a little bit (because the usuuchi soy sauce is higher in salt) and your soup colour will be darker.
+- Light soy sauce – You can substitute for dark soy sauce, but in that case you will need to increase the amount just a little bit (because the usuuchi soy sauce is higher in salt) and your soup color will be darker.

 Start by preparing the dashi.
 I opt for homemade awase dashi made with dried kelp and bonito flakes, but you could make a vegetarian/vegan kelp and shiitake mushroom stock if you prefer.
 Alternatively, you can use instant dashi or dashi bags.